Jericho/CakeMail.RestClient/README.md

 + **2.0.0**
     - Unique identifiers changed to 'long' instead of 'int'.
     - "Magic strings" replaced with enums.
 For example, instead of specifying sort direction with 'asc' and 'desc', you can now use SortDirection.Ascending and SortDirection.Descending.
+    - Fix bug in CreateTemplateCategory which prevents creating new categories
+    - Fix bug in DeleteTemplateCategory which causes an exception to be thrown despite the fact the category was successfuly deleted

 + **1.0.0**
     - Initial release